BlaiseMoses01/BlaiseMoses01/README.md

   - Building and automating serverless test infrastructure
   - Studying for Certifaction Exams

-To see my recent studies and projects, check out my repo [BrainDump](https://github.com/BlaiseMoses01/BrainDump) , an archive of notes, code examples,  and other key info related to my various studies, I maintain a log of my studies and contirbutions in the patch notess of this repo!
+To see my recent studies and projects, check out my repo [BrainDump](https://github.com/BlaiseMoses01/BrainDump) , an archive of notes, code examples,  and other key info related to my various studies.
+I maintain a log of my studies and contirbutions in the patch notes!

 ---